software-students-fall2024/2-web-app-bug-creator-1/README.md

 1. As a restaurant manager, I want to see all the orders I made, so I can calculate the total revenue.
 2. As a restaurant manager, I want to add new dish to the menu so that I can attract more customers.
-3. As a restaurant manager, I want to mark dish as unavailable when some ingredients are out of stock so that customer will not make mistakes.
+3. As a restaurant manager, I want to add new category to the menu so that I can organize the menu better.
 4. As a restaurant manager, I want to change the price of the dish so that I can attract more customers.
 5. As a restaurant manager, I want to delete some unpopular dishes from the menu so that I can focus on the most profitable ones.
 6. As a restaurant manager, I want only myself are able to login so that no other people can change the menu.
+7. As a restaurant manager, I want to delete category from the menu so that I can better organize the menu.
+8. As a restaurant manager, I want to change the name of the current dish so that it might attract more customers to try it.

 Link to the Issues page: